Introduction

 How often should I clean my roof shingles?

-Yes, if you notice significant dirt, moss, or algae buildup, aim for a cleaning every 1-3 years to maintain their condition.
+Inspect your roof annually.
+If you notice significant dirt, moss, or algae buildup, aim to clean it every 1-3 years to preserve its condition and longevity.

-What should I do if my roof shingles are already damaged?
+What if my roof shingles are already damaged?

-Yes, consult a roofing professional to assess the damage and recommend repairs or replacement options.
+If you find damage during inspection, consult a professional roofer.
+They can assess the extent of damage and recommend repairs or replacement options.

-Yes, consider installing zinc or copper strips along the roof ridge to inhibit moss growth and keep shingles cleaner longer.
+Consider installing zinc or copper strips along your roof’s ridge.
+These strips inhibit moss growth and help keep shingles cleaner for longer, reducing maintenance needs.